snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ## Upgrading Event Specification Instructions

 When working with Event Specifications of a Data Product, it’s essential to account for the evolution of underlying [Data Structures](../../managing-your-data-structures/index.md).
 Data Structures define reusable JSON schemas, which can be referenced by different Event Specifications (events and entities).
-Each Event Specification may contain instructions, which relay on a specific version of a Data Structure, adding another layer to specialize or constraint Event Specifications in a more granular way.
+Each Event Specification may contain instructions, which rely on a specific version of a Data Structure, adding another layer to specialize or constraint Event Specifications in a more granular way.

 ### Versioning of Data Structures

-As data and your events evolve, Data Structures may be updated to new versions, which can either be compatible or incompatible with previous versions of the Data Structure.
-These changes can lead to potential conflicts with the instructions in the Event Specification (events and entities) that reference an older version of the Data Structure.
+As data and events evolve, Data Structures may be updated to new versions, which can be either compatible or incompatible with previous ones.
+These changes may cause potential conflicts with the instructions in Event Specifications (both events and entities) that reference an older version of the Data Structure.

 ### Semi-Automatic Upgrade of Event Specifications via the UI

-To streamline the process of upgrading an Event Specification to the latest version of a Data Structure, we’ve implemented a mechanism that allows you to update event specification instructions.
+To streamline the process of upgrading an Event Specification to the latest version of a Data Structure, we’ve implemented a mechanism that allows you to update Event Specification instructions through the UI.
 Here’s how it works:

 When a new version of a Data Structure becomes available, the system will indicate that the event or entities referenced by the data structure has a new version available, showing an **'Upgrade'** button in the UI.

 ![Upgrade Event Specification warning](images/upgrade-event-specification-warning.png)

-If clicked, it will navigate to a new page, informing the user of the new version they are upgrading to, along with a **'View Changes'**.
+Clicking the button navigates to a new page, informing the user of the new version they are upgrading to, along with a **'View Changes'**.

 ![Upgrade Event Specification page](images/upgrade-event-specification-page.png)